Clicky

 Permalinks with postid

-Why Do I Prefer PostId and Postname?
+Why Do I Prefer PostId and Postname In My Permalinks?

 I use a custom structure of /%post_id%/%postname%/ because it removes ambiguity and in my opinion, makes the day-to-day running of the site easier.